sternenseemann/tinyrl/README.md

 tinyRL is a tiny rogue-like written in C.

 ## Playing
-You will find yourself converted into a `@` in a black enviroment surrounded by evil red `m`.
+You will find yourself converted into a `@` in a black enviroment surrounded by evil red monsters.
 But there's hope!
 Run to the `>` and escape to reach the next level!
-But watch out, the `m` will chase you and will try to kill you.
+But watch out, the monsters will chase you and will try to kill you.

 Somewhen you maybe will be able to finish your adventure.